How to Build a Niche Website: Step-by-Step Case Study

 That isn’t promising.
 If it was a profitable niche, there would probably be more options.

 However, when I click on “Languages”, I see lots of courses.
-And if I follow tip #1, searching for “best language hacking blogs” brings back a strong list of competitors, such as Fluent in 3 Months.
+And if I follow tip #1, searching for “best language hacking blogs” brings back a strong list of competitors.

 So, “Russian” might be too niche.